core-wg/oscore/draft-ietf-core-object-security.md

 ## CoAP-to-CoAP Forwarding Proxy {#coap-coap-proxy}

-OSCOAP is designed to work with legacy CoAP-to-CoAP forward proxies {{RFC7252}}, but OSCOAP-aware proxies provides certain simplifications as specified in this section.
+OSCOAP is designed to work with legacy CoAP-to-CoAP forward proxies {{RFC7252}}, but OSCOAP-aware proxies provide certain simplifications as specified in this section.

 The targeted proxy operations are specified in Section 2.2.1 of {{I-D.hartke-core-e2e-security-reqs}}.
 In particular caching is disabled since the CoAP response is only applicable to the original client's CoAP request.
 A OSCOAP-aware proxy SHALL NOT cache a response to a request with an Object-Security option.
 As a consequence, the search for cache hits and CoAP freshness/Max-Age processing can be omitted.